akhal3d96/KawaiiOS/README.md

 ### Compiling:
 `$ make  # Haven't expected that, have you?`
 ### Running:
-`$ qemu-system-i386 -enable-kvm -d cpu_reset -boot d -cdrom kawaiios.iso -m 16`
+`$ qemu-system-i386 -enable-kvm -d cpu_reset -boot d -kernel kernel/kernel.elf -m 16`

-You can omitt the `-enable-kvm` parameter if you don't have/don't want to.
+You can omitt the `-enable-kvm` parameter if you don't have KVM  or don't want to.
 Also the memory size is, for now, hard coded into the source code so changing the memory size from **16** in `-m 16` to anything else migh break up some stuff.

 ## Features: